nkoub/multinetx/README.md

 ![png](logo.png) multiNetX v1.0
 =========

-multiNetX is a python package for the manipulation and study of multilayer networks.
+multiNetX is a python package for the manipulation and visualization of multilayer networks.
 The core of this package is a MultilayerGraph, a class that inherits all properties from networkx.Graph().

 This allows for: